 Did you spend a lot of time staring at your dishes, last year, hoping that some miracle would occur and a fantastic dinner would appear on your plate?
 Did you make a promise to yourself that this year would be different?
-This would be the year you actually crack open one of those 50+ cookbooks you own and make new and exciting dinners for yourself.
+This would be the year you actually crack open one of those 50+ cookbooks you own and make at least one new and exciting dinner recipe for yourself.
 How has that been working out for you?
 Finding yourself making the same ol’ things you were sticking in your pie hole last year?
 Or worse, are you eating out even more?
 I think I’ve got something that will help you.
 It’s not that what you make is bad…it’s just boring.
 You can make that food in your sleep (and sometimes you actually do – you never thought you would mix up sugar) and it just doesn’t taste as good as it once did.
 With these easy recipes for red pepper sauce, roasted garlic and the resulting garlic oil you’ll now have some ingredients to stir into your old standby’s that will elevate them to new favorites.

 We all do it.
 We fall into culinary ruts.
 I jokingly make fun of growing up eating the same 8 meals over and over again, but the truth is that I’m guilty of doing that too.
 I’ve got my recipes that are memorized down to the last second of prep and cook.
 We’ve got to have those things in our lives.
 How else do you feed your family when you’ve got 3 kids running in 10 different directions, simultaneously, you’ve got a meeting to go to and who knows when your husband will make it home from his hell-ish commute.
 Or what about those nights when you just can’t bear to see another human being, but you don’t feel like cooking some kind of involved meal?
 DUH – it’s a bowl of cereal dinner kinda night.
 It’s also called self-preservation.